807007/wwwsiteontheinternetwork/LLM instructions.md

 Overall, it was able to handle the reasoning of a medium-scope problem, but failed to code it properly.

 Example 2: <br>
-&nbsp;&nbsp;&nbsp;In this example, Grok-4 (with the instructions) is generating design strategies for a design game described in the prompt.
+&nbsp;&nbsp;&nbsp;In this example, Grok-4 (with the instructions) is generating design strategies for a design game described in the prompt (Sept.
+29, 2025).
 <img width="1098" height="636" alt="LLMIv1_example2" src="https://github.com/user-attachments/assets/ce32b1d6-b7f3-4eb5-a028-508d0f0fe42a" />
 <img width="1013" height="674" alt="LLMIv1_example2-2" src="https://github.com/user-attachments/assets/d599d4c1-a436-47a2-86a7-fd847b91e13a" />
 <img width="965" height="470" alt="LLMIv1_example2-3" src="https://github.com/user-attachments/assets/a8034a96-ee31-4d2d-a8e0-262ebc9cf3f0" />